jensenloke/jensenloke/README.md

 ### Hi there , I'm Jensen 👋

-I'm managing two software companies, and and identify as a Product Leader, from the ☀️🏖️of 🇸🇬.
+I'm managing two software companies, and and identify as a Product Leader, with 10+ years of product management experience, from the ☀️🏖️of 🇸🇬.
 I am currently working @ [Success IT](https://www.successit.com.sg) & [One Logis](https://www.onelogisasia.com) rocket-ships that are innovating at the enterprise resource planning software development space.
 Please reach out to me for chat on anything product related, SAAS, or more about our Cloud-native stack!

 ### :notebook: I'm learning
 - How to build SAAS products